Smitmodi21/Virtual-Assistant/README.md

 4. It is capable of opening websites like Google, Youtube, etc., in a web browser.
 5. It is capable of opening your code editor or IDE with a single voice command.
 6. News Report Headlines
-7. Open and tweet in twitter with speech recognition
+7. Open and tweet in twitter with speech recognition.
-8. Closing and opening current window as well as CMD
+8. Closing and opening current window as well as CMD.
-9. Gives information about current Weather
+9. Gives information about current Weather.
 10. Open instagram ,search for user and it can download  profile picture of other users .
 11. This project can empty devices recycle bin.
-12. Play Music from the local drive
+12. Play Music from the local drive.
-13. Open and search in youtube
+13. Open and search in youtube.
-14. Sending messages through whatsapp web
+14. Sending messages through whatsapp web.
-15. Location report
+15. Location report.
-And many more
+And many more.

 ## Requirements
 The first and foremost thing for an A.I. assistant is that it should be able to speak.
 To make our virtual assistant talk, we will make a function.
 This function will take audio as an argument, and then it will pronounce it.